About Selective Dorsal Rhizotomy (SDR)

 Different surgical techniques are utilized to perform SDR.
 Neurosurgeons typically perform SDR after removing the lamina ( laminectomy ) from 5-7 vertebrae.
 That technique was also used at the St. Louis Children's Hospital Cerebral Palsy Center to perform SDR on over 140 children with CP.
 However, we were concerned about possible problems that can arise from removal of such a large amount of bone from the spine.
 Additionally, because of the extensive removal of the bone, we could not offer SDR to children with weak trunk muscles or to adults.

-In 1991, we developed a less invasive surgical technique, which requires removal of the lamina from only 1-2 vertebrae.
-We refined the technique further and currently remove the lamina from a single lumbar vertebra (Figure A&B).
+In 1991, we developed a less invasive surgical technique, which requires removal of the lamina from a single lumbar vertebra (Figure A&B).

 SDR begins with a 1- to 2-inch incision along the center of the lower back just above the waist.
 The spinous processes and a portion of the lamina are removed to expose the spinal cord and spinal nerves.
 Ultrasound and an x-ray locate the tip of the spinal cord, where there is a natural separation between sensory and motor nerves.
 A rubber pad is placed to separate the motor from the sensory nerves.
 The sensory nerve roots that will be tested and cut are placed on top of the pad and the motor nerves beneath the pad, away from the operative field.

 After the sensory nerves are exposed, each sensory nerve root is divided into 3-5 rootlets.
 Each rootlet is tested with EMG, which records electrical patterns in muscles.
 Rootlets are ranked from 1 (mild) to 4 (severe) for spasticity.
 The severely abnormal rootlets are cut.
-This technique is repeated for rootlets between spinal nerves L2 and S2.
-Half of the L1 dorsal root fibers are cut without EMG testing.
+This technique is repeated for rootlets between spinal nerves L1 and S1/S2.

 When testing and cutting are complete, the dura mater is closed, and fentanyl is given to bathe the sensory nerves directly.
 The other layers of tissue, muscle, fascia, and subcutaneous tissue are sewn.
 The skin is closed with glue.
 There are no stitches to be removed from the back.
 Surgery takes approximately 4 hours.
 The patient goes to the recovery room for 1-2 hours before being transferred to the Neurology/Neurosurgery Floor.